masolimano/maneage/README.md

 number, image, figure, or table that must be included in the paper.
 After all, if you don't want to report the value of a processing, why would you do it in the first place?
-Therefore if the targets in a workhorse-Makefile aren't directly a prerequisite of other workhorse-Makefiles, they should be a pre-requisite of an intermediate LaTeX macro file that is produced as the highest-level target of that workhorse-Makefile.
+Therefore if the targets in a workhorse-Makefile aren't directly a prerequisite of other workhorse-Makefile targets, they should be a pre-requisite of an intermediate LaTeX macro file in `$(BDIR)/tex/macros` (the highest-level target of that workhorse-Makefile).

 The last part of the top-level Makefile is the rule to build `tex/pipeline.tex`.
 This file is the connection between the processing